awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 For more information about the CloudWatch Agent, see [Collect Metrics from Amazon Elastic Compute Cloud Instances and On\-Premises Servers with the CloudWatch Agent ](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the [Amazon CloudWatch User Guide](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

-## Roll Back to Log Collection with the SSM Agent<a name="monitoring-cloudwatch-agent-roll-back"></a>
+## Roll Back to Log Collection with SSM Agent<a name="monitoring-cloudwatch-agent-roll-back"></a>

-If you want to return to using the SSM Agent for log collection, follow these steps\.
+If you want to return to using SSM Agent for log collection, follow these steps\.

-**One: Retrieve Config Data from the SSM Agent**
+**One: Retrieve Config Data from SSM Agent**

 1. On the instance where you want to return to collecting logs with the SSM Agent, locate the contents of the SSM Agent config file\.
 This JSON file is typically found in the following location: